ClearSkyDev/clearsky_photo_reports/README.md

 # clearsky-photo-reports
 AI powered roof inspection reporting app

+## Drone & Infrared Media

+Photos can now be tagged with a source type of `camera`, `drone` or `thermal`.
+The new **Drone Media Upload** screen allows bulk importing of aerial or infrared photos.
+Thumbnails show an icon representing the source and reports include the capture source for each image.

 ## React Native Prototype

 A minimal React Native + Expo implementation for the ClearSky Photo Intake screen is provided under `react_native/App.js`.
 This prototype demonstrates the collapsible inspection sections and photo upload workflow using Expo's image picker.